 Tip #1: Claim Your Stake on Google

 Online reputation management is not a luxury in the world of business; it is a necessity.
 The first thing you can do to protect your brand from a potentially damaging review or SERP result is by owning as many high domain authority websites as you can.
 The experts at Creative Tinge always integrate this strategy as the first step in our process.
 Make sure that you own as many website domains that contain your brand or personal name.
+Additionally, the way your website is designed will also influence how it’s ranked on Google, so ensure you have an appropriate design.
+You can do this yourself or by using the best services relating to web design Durham offers, or wherever your business is located.
+Using a local business can also help with local seo too.
 Other high domain sites include social media, and the great thing is that it doesn’t cost a penny to sign up on the general sites such as Facebook, Instagram, Twitter, LinkedIn and Pinterest.
 Once you own various websites and social profiles, make sure that you remain active on these platforms so that Google recognizes your brand name associated to them as relevant for searchers.

 Tip #2: Conduct Regular SERP Check-Ups